kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 - Implement all the very nice use cases that user namespaces allows.
 The goal here is to allow them as incremental improvements, not implement all the possible ideas related with user namespaces.
+- Support stateful pods

 [kubelet-userns]: https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2033-kubelet-in-userns-aka-rootless

 ## Proposal

-This KEP adds a new `hostUsers` field  to `pod.Spec` to allow to enable/disable using user namespaces for pods.
+This KEP adds a new `hostUsers` field  to `pod.Spec` to allow to enable/disable using user namespaces for stateless pods.

-This proposal aims to support running pods inside user namespaces.
-This will improve the pod to node isolation (phase 1 and 2) and pod to pod isolation (phase 3) we currently have.
+This proposal aims to support running stateless pods inside user namespaces.

 This mitigates all the vulnerabilities listed in the motivation section.